UC-Berkeley-Plasma-Imaging-Research/Fringe-Detection/README.md

    - The workflow currently builds a Windows executable using Python 3.11 on `windows-latest` runners.
 If you need macOS or Linux builds, we can add additional jobs.
    - If PyInstaller misses any dynamic libraries (rare for OpenCV/scikit-image), the local build log will show missing DLLs; bundling fixes can be applied in the workflow or by editing the PyInstaller spec.

+## Notes

+- Overlay tab: Compare a reference and a shot image with adjustable shot opacity, cursor-anchored zoom, right-click pan, and shared crop overlay.
+Only the shot moves when dragging; the reference stays anchored.
+Save Reference and Save Shot buttons are included.
+- Editor tab: A lightweight fringe mask editor for fine manual touch-ups (paint add/remove with adjustable brush size, endpoint linking, undo).
+- Example assets: If you keep a sample folder, use `EditedImages/` (renamed from `Images/`).
+Update paths accordingly in your workflows.